-Anyone who has found himself or herself panting during and/or after a run knows how important it is to have a good lung capacity in order to be a good runner.
+Anyone who has found themself panting during and/or after a run knows how important it is to have a good lung capacity for running.

-Whether you’re someone who just wants to level up his or her lung capacity or you’re just getting started with running and want to know what to do, this article is for you.
+Whether you’re someone who just wants to level up your pulmonary capacity or you’re just getting started with running and want to know what to do, this article is for you.

 We’ll cover some exercises and tips for increasing lung capacity when you’re a runner, making your runs more enjoyable.
 After incorporating these tips, you shouldn’t find yourself panting for breath during or after a run anymore.